AlperenY-cs/AlperenY-cs/README.md

 - 👋 Hi, I’m Alperen.
 - 🌱 My profession is Cyber Security.
-I’m interested in Penetration Tests, Bug Bounty
+I’m interested in Penetration Tests
 - 📫 How to reach me : https://www.linkedin.com/in/alperenyoz/

 <!---